Tornado leaves behind ‘significant’ path of destruction in Houston area | News Channel 3-12

 (CNN) — More than 100 homes were damaged Monday afternoon after a tornado ripped through Harris County, Texas, Constable Mark Herman said in a Facebook post.

-No serious injuries or deaths have been reported after the storm, said Brian Murray, spokesman for the Harris County Office of Homeland Security and Emergency Management.
+No serious injuries or deaths have been reported after the storm, said Brian Murray, spokesperson for the Harris County Office of Homeland Security and Emergency Management.

 Earlier, authorities were combing through the debris searching for residents who may have been trapped or injured after the storm passed.